AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 After collecting and analyzing the data from Experiment 1, it was hypothesized that the degradation of the floc blanket was a result of smaller flocs escaping, rather than a result of flocs accumulating on the tubing walls.
 Therefore, the tube settler was lengthened and a flocculator with a larger diameter was used to decrease the capture velocity and ensure that the smaller flocs were settled out.

 As is shown in Figure 6, the results illustrated that increasing the length of the tube settler and the diameter of the flocculator did decrease the effluent turbidity.
 However, this decrease was not significant and the floc blanket still degraded.
->>>>>>> 61e32614e44b5e05aefb41794392ab03fcd9d3c0

 ![Figure6](/Images/Experiment2Graph.png)
 Figure 7: The effluent turbidity recorded using tube settlers of varying lengths and flocculators of varying diameters.

 Thus, the hypothesis for the second experiment was not supported by the results.

+###Experiment 3

+A third experiment was conducted to determine if the flocculator is the cause of floc blanket decay.
+The experiment was run at 3 mm/s upflow velocity, 4.2 mg/L PACL, using a 3/16 inch diameter flocculator and a 930 mm tube settler.
+The flocculator was flushed using a syringe approximately 5 hours after dosing coagulant.

+[Figure needed, analysis of results needed]

+###Experiment 4

+In a failed trial of Experiment 3, the coagulant was dosed approximately 5 hours after initially dosing clay; when the data was plotted, the HRS team found that the stability of the floc blanket had increased.
+The objective of Experiment 4 was to test the effects of dosing coagulant 5 hours after dosing clay.

+[Figure needed, analysis of results needed]

 Further studies must be conducted to determine the cause of floc blanket decay.

 ## Conclusions
 Based on the above data, the HRS team was able to conclude that increasing coagulant dose mitigated floc blanket degradation up until a coagulant dose of 4.2 mg/L. After this dose there is no effect on effluent turbidity, and all doses still resulted in floc blanket decay.